soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 ## Blitzscaling

+If you'd read about actual gig platform businesses like Uber, DoorDash, AirBnB, etc, and their questionable blitzscaling strategies (which is usually initially illegal or exists in the grey area), you probably came across this term.

+Blitzscaling is required for these middle man platforms to expand, otherwise they won't, because people generally hate middle men.
+So blitzscaling gotta be very aggressive and break some the current meta of the "gameplay" for it to be adopted.

 All of these “platforms” (including e-commerce apps) follow the same shitty and evil principles of blitzscaling.
 So there're 2 parts about blitzscaling: (1) pioneering with illegal activities, and (2) making it super cheap.

-Blitzscaling is required for these platforms to expand, otherwise it won't, because people generally hate middle men.
-So blitzscaling gotta be very aggressive.
-It does this by first "pioneering" innovations by breaking the law (and thus becoming the first mover), and make the service prices very cheap by undercuting prices.

-If you'd read about actual gig platform businesses like Uber, DoorDash, AirBnB, etc, and their questionable blitzscaling strategies (which is usually initially illegal or exists in the grey area), you probably came across this term.
+### Blitzscaling: illegal activities

 First aspect of blitzscaling is illegal activities.
 These blitzscaling platforms all started with illegal businesses.
 AirBnB and Uber were all illegal in all markets they operated in.
 They just kept doing it, until it became legal by lobbying.
 This is true everywhere you look: US, UK, Europe, Singapore, China, Thailand.

+It does this by first "pioneering" innovations by breaking the law (and thus becoming the first mover), and make the service prices very cheap by undercuting prices with illegal operations (i.e. not paying minimum wages, not providing insurance, etc).

 Even today, these businesses still operate illegally or in the grey area of law.
 For example, AirBnB is still banned in NYC, LA, and SF, but of course you'll still find one in these cities.

-Because they aren't regulated like real taxi companies or existing businesses, most of the victims of arbitary pricings had no recourse to the law, and the platforms are free to experiment and get away with their next high-tech evil shit such as surge pricing and dynamic pricing.
+Because they aren't regulated like real taxi companies or existing businesses, most of the victims of arbitary pricings had no recourse to the law, and the platforms are free to experiment and get away with their next high-tech evil shit such as surge pricing and dynamic pricing, or AirBnB's infamous cleaning fees.

+### Blitzscaling: undercutting prices

 Next, after setting up the illegal business, these platforms must now compete with well established players.

 But they can't actually compete, so they undercut their prices instead.
 Talk about dirty ass play.

 These platforms got huge ass sum of investment from investors.
 They then use that money to undercut prices initially